Chapter 410 min read

 Tightly coiled 'S' pattern with visible curl definition.
 Retains moisture better than 4B/4C.

-Rich moisturizers, butter-based products, regular deep conditioning, protective styling.
+Best products: Rich moisturizers, butter-based products, regular deep conditioning, protective styling.

 Browse Hair Oils